• Queen Mary University of London

 Your data

 Queen Mary University of London (QMUL) is the Sponsor for this study based in the United Kingdom.
-We will be using information from you (your genetic data), hospitals and GP surgeries (your medical records), and from national NHS sources (NHS Digital/England).
-QMUL will act as the data controller for this study - this means that we are responsible for looking after your information and using it properly.
-QMUL will keep identifiable information about you for 20 years after the study has finished.
+We will be using information from you (your questionnaire and genetic data), hospitals and GP surgeries (your medical records), and from national NHS sources (NHS England).
+QMUL will act as the Data Controller for this study - this means that we are responsible for looking after your information and using it properly.

 How your data is shared